ons-cherif/OperationalizingMLModel/README.md

    ![alt_text](Screenshots/RunServe.png)

-   **- Visit the Swagger UI** and use the http://localhost:8000/swagger.json to explore the endpoint created earlier:
+   **- We can then visit the Swagger UI** and explore the endpoint created earlier by using the http://localhost:8000/swagger.json

    ![alt_text](Screenshots/SwaggerDeployedModel.png)

    #### 4- Consume Model Endpoints:

-   **- Using endpoint.py script**: First, change the Scoring Uri and the key by the ones provided within the _Details_ and _Consume_ tabs from the _Endpoints_ section, then test it, the result will be:
+   **- To test if the created endpoint is working, we need to use the endpoint.py script**: First, we need to change the "Scoring Uri" and the "key" by the ones provided within the _Details_ and _Consume_ tabs from the _Endpoints_ section, then we run the script to test it, the result should be:

    ![alt_text](Screenshots/EndpointResult.png)

-   **- Using benchmark.sh script**: As explained above, after changing the Uri and the key, run the benchmark.sh to visualize the HTTP requests from the created endpoint:
+   **- We can also use the Apache HTTP server benchmarking** to test our endpoint.
+By providing the REST endpoint Uri and the ath key and run the benchmark.sh script to visualize the HTTP requests from the created endpoint, just like showed below:

    ![alt_text](Screenshots/ApachFromBenchMark.png)